 I was gutted to hear that Snuneymuxw First Nation is battling an outbreak of COVID-19, with an estimated 19 cases reported on reserve, and a shelter-in-place order currently in effect.
 The impact this could have on the close-knit community and especially on elders is concerning.
 Our sister organization IndigiNews, which serves First Nations, Inuit and Métis communities in the Okanagan and Vancouver Island in partnership with APTN, will be looking into the situation as it unfolds.
 Follow IndigiNews on social to get the latest updates on their reporting.

 On a more positive note, I learned that downtown clothing store Lucid on Commercial Street has partnered with the Nanaimo Aboriginal Centre (NAC) to sell Section 35 brand clothing in support of Team 700, an Indigenous youth-led boxing team that is sponsored by NAC in partnership with Red Girl Rising.
 According to NAC, Team 700 is the only competitive Indigenous boxing team in B.C., and they run drop-in boxing classes that are both co-ed and for two-spirit, trans- and cisgender women.

-Be the first to receive updates on our investigations and community highlights that inspire hope—straight to your inbox.
-Sign up for The Discourse Nanaimo newsletter.
+Be the first to receive updates on our investigations and community highlights that inspire hope like this—straight to your inbox.
+Sign up for the Nanaimo This Week newsletter.